montalvomiguelo/shopify-livereload/README.md

-Shopify oclif LiveReload Plugin
+Shopify LiveReload Plugin
 =================

-The Shopify oclif LiveReload Plugin is designed to enhance your development experience within the Shopify Theme Editor.
+The Shopify LiveReload Plugin is designed to enhance your development experience within the Shopify Theme Editor.
 It integrates seamlessly with the [Shopify CLI](https://shopify.dev/docs/themes/tools/cli), allowing you to reload the page automatically when file changes are detected.

 ## Installation